hjuntan/tp/docs/DeveloperGuide.md

 * 1a.
 User uses the wrong format in his request.

     * 1a1.
-AddressBook shows an error message.
+AronaPro shows an error message.
     * 1a2.
 User uses the correct format as shown in the error message for his request.

       Use case resumes at step 2.

 * 2a.
 The contact does not exist.

     * 2a1.
-AddressBook shows an error message.
+AronaPro shows an empty list, informing that no contacts were found.

       Use case ends.